 The American Express (AMEX) Platinum card is designed for the jet setter crowd.
 While the personal Platinum card carries a steep $550 annual fee, if you want to learn more about the benefits of the Platinum card, you can check out our full review HERE.
 While the card is marketed to those who can afford the luxury items advertised in the Departures magazine that’s included with your card membership, many benefits of the Platinum card can help travelers who aren’t in the top 0.01 percent.
 One of those benefits is access to several different types of airport club lounges.
 It can be hard to keep track of which lounges the card will get you into and the requirements for each, thus the need for this post.
-To clarify, access to lounges is a perk of the Personal Platinum, Business Platinum and variants of these cards.
+To clarify, access to lounges is a perk of the Personal Platinum, Business Platinum and variants of these cards and several premiu.

 Heads up that other American Express Cards with platinum in the name, like the Delta Airlines Platinum or Optima Platinum, don’t get the same lounge access.

 American Express does have a very handy lounge locator on their website.
 If you type in the airport, they’ll tell you all the places you can get into and which type of lounge that location is.
 If you have several lounges at an airport to choose from, here’s a link to our article about a website that provides reviews of over 2,500 lounges in 850+ airports worldwide.

 Many lounges are currently closed because of the worldwide COVID-19 pandemic.
 Check with the lounge website to see if a specific location is open.

 The best lounges you can get into with the Platinum Card are undoubtedly the American Express Centurion Lounges.
 There are currently eleven of these lounges in the U.S. and one in Hong Kong, with plans for at least three more worldwide.